 Nicole Gabana, Ph.D., Licensed Clinical Sport Psychologist

-Nicole’s work is tailored to meet individuals’ unique needs, goals, and experiences through a holistic lens which explores the mind-body connection.
+Nicole’s work is tailored to meet individuals’ unique needs, goals, and experiences through a holistic lens which explores the mind-body-spirit connection.
 She enjoys finding creative ways to maximize mental skills, identify strengths and support systems, and develop coping strategies, empowering clients to build resilience and respond effectively to the many challenges of elite performance and life.

-Nicole completed her undergraduate degree from the College of the Holy Cross where she rowed for the Division I crew team.
-She obtained her MS from Springfield College and PhD in Counseling Psychology with a sport psychology specialization from Indiana University Bloomington.
-Currently, she serves as the Director of Sport Psychology for the University of Massachusetts Athletic Department where she provides mental health and mental performance services to athletes and teams.
-Prior to arriving at UMass, Nicole was an Assistant Professor of Sport Psychology at Florida State University where her research focused on athlete mental health and well-being, specifically how cultivating gratitude can help individuals thrive and perform at their best.
-She has been published in numerous academic journals and book chapters and continues to be actively involved in research.
+Prior to private practice, Nicole served as the Director of Sport Psychology for the University of Massachusetts Athletic Department from 2020-2022.
+From 2017-2020, she was an Assistant Professor of Sport Psychology at Florida State University, where her research focused on athlete mental health and well-being, specifically how cultivating gratitude can help individuals thrive and perform at their best.
+Her work has been published in a variety of academic journals.